Fsu0413/QtCompile/content/Miscellaneous/Histories.en.md

 weight: 4
 ---

+## 2022.11.20
+Update all cross built package with CMake toolchain refactored.
+Currently it can automatically use the bundled host tool using bundled `qt-cmake` script.
+Qt 6.2.4 / 6.4.1, Android / WebAssembly packages are all updated.

+## 2022.11.19
+Update Qt 6.4.1 WebAssembly macOS host with Thread feature ON.
+(I did only modified x86_64 build and...
+I am using arm64 build for base of universal builds and it's gone)

+## 2022.11.18
+Update Qt 6.4.1.
+Update Qt 6 WebAssembly with Thread feature ON.
+(Previous versions are missing this feature)
+Update Qt 6 macOS Universal builds.
+Future Qt 6 builds of macOS will only provide Universal builds.
+Update Qt 6.2.4 Windows VS builds with updated VS version.

+## 2022.11.8
+Update Qt 6.2.4 with OpenSSL 3.0.7 (Without QtWebEngine since all builds of QtWebEngine failed).
+Existing patches are all in.
+Update Qt 5.15.7 with OpenSSL 1.1.1s on macOS (Without QtWebEngine).

+Qt 6.2.4 cross builds (Linux / macOS host) are packaged with `libexec` folder of host builds where tools like `lrelease` are lying in.

+## 2022.11.6
+Update Qt 5.15.7 with OpenSSL 1.1.1s (excluding macOS, compile failed in QtWebEngine).
+Existing patches are all in.
+Update Qt 5.12.12 with OpenSSL 1.1.1s.

 ## 2022.10.4
 Update Qt 6.4.0.
 Update Qt 6.2.4 static builds with static runtime.
 Previous versions are without it.